Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

 ### makes it easier to find

-Most test runners have options to turns DeprecationWarnings into error **only in the code you maintain**.
+Most test runners have options to turns `DeprecationWarning`s into error, this allow you to detect early usage of deprecated feature and react early to update your code.

+Individual Errors can be turned off.

+Moreover it is easy to make warnings into errors **only in the code you maintain**, assuming the libraries you call properly set their `stacklevel`, this allow you to make sure you do not use deprecated features directly.

-[napari] for example uses the  following
+[napari](https://github.com/napari/napari/blob/79834ad8ed2191b44df5be4233f4b98a6bd33de9/pyproject.toml#L88-L108) for example uses the  following

 ```